esmuellert/nvim-eslint/tests/e2e/parity/README.md

   - `run_eslint_parity_suite.py` orchestrates multi-file parity checks for CI.

 ## Prerequisites
-- Neovim 0.10 or newer (the plugin depends on `vim.fs.root`).
+- Neovim 0.11 (latest stable release, currently 0.11.4) or newer so `vim.fs.root` and ESLint integration behave identically to CI.
-- Node.js 18+, PNPM, and the ability to install workspace dependencies.
+- Node.js LTS (`lts/*` on `actions/setup-node`) and PNPM, plus the ability to install workspace dependencies.
 - Python 3.10+ for the helper scripts.
 - Network access to clone the `turborepo` fixture unless you supply `NVIM_ESLINT_FIXTURE` yourself.